 He helped with a little coding in the beginning.
 Former admin (oahu.*).
 Technical Director and EB member.
 He resigned on February 1st, 1998 and moved on because he lacked the time.

 Former Leader for Hostmasters team.
 Has done a little routing.
 AA for barovia.* Very intelligent, she knows her stuff.

 Joined DALnet in 1995.
-Currently admin for mozilla.*, member of the AOB, current SRA member, testnet and Hostmasters.
-Team Leader for Routing, responsible for server applications.
-Also responsible for calling and accounting for all the votes that take place on DALnet.
+Currently DNO, admin for mozilla.*, member of most of the teams.
 Friendly and always there when you need him.

 Acted as head of DALnet's coding team during the years of 1996 and 1997 while developing the Dreamforge ircd.
 He was also involved in a project on DALnet (which never actually took off) that was to rid of a lot of bugs in the code, though he did code his own ircd which fixed a lot of these problems.
 Basically, he was the behind-the-scenes coder guy who not that many people know well of.

 AA of server jade.* Started out as leader for the Exploits Team, Member of sabuse and leader of closers Team, he took over Main Kline after LadyMorgaine left.
 Currently an SRA member.